Bernie Sanders: 2006

 Sanders entered the race for the U.S. Senate on April 21, 2005, after Senator Jim Jeffords announced that he would not seek a fourth term.
 Chuck Schumer, chair of the Democratic Senatorial Campaign Committee and fellow James Madison High School alumnus, endorsed Sanders.
 This was a critical move because it meant no Democrat running against him could expect financial help from the party.
-He was also endorsed by Senate Minority Leader Harry Reid and Democratic National Committee chair and former Vermont governor Howard Dean.
+He was also endorsed by Senate minority leader Harry Reid and Democratic National Committee chair and former Vermont governor Howard Dean.
 Dean said in May 2005 that he considered Sanders an ally who "votes with the Democrats 98% of the time."
 Then-Senator Barack Obama also campaigned for him in Vermont in March 2006.
 Sanders entered into an agreement with the Democratic Party, much as he had as a congressman, to be listed in their primary but to decline the nomination should he win, which he did.

 In the most expensive political campaign in Vermont's history, Sanders defeated businessman Rich Tarrant by an almost 2-to-1 margin.
 Many national media outlets projected him as the winner just after the polls closed, before any returns came in.

 2012

-Sanders was reelected in 2012 with 71% of the vote.
+Sanders was reelected in 2012 with 71% of the vote, defeating Republican nominee John MacGovern.

 2018

-Sanders was reelected in 2018 with 67% of the vote.
+Sanders was reelected in 2018 with 67% of the vote, defeating real estate broker and Republican nominee Lawrence Zupan.

+2024

+On May 6, 2024, Sanders announced his candidacy for a fourth Senate term.
+A poll just a few weeks earlier found that more than half of respondents wanted him to seek reelection.
+Sanders faced Republican nominee Gerald Malloy, who ran against Senator Peter Welch in 2022.
+Sanders was reelected and has said this term will likely be his last.